39 Of The Top Braid Hairstyles

 Celtic Knot

 You don’t have to braid all your hair for a beautiful woven look.
 Create a Celtic knot out of two strands for a built-in hair accessory.
+Light brown ombre with black hair roots is gonna deepen and enhance the visual effect.

 Rosette Braid